futurewei-cloud/chogori-platform/docs/TXN.md

     # priorities match.
 Abort based on configurable, DB-level policy
     # example policy 1: abort the older TXN
     # example policy 2: abort lower TxnID to achieve deterministic but randomized abortion thus preventing starvation
+    # in cases where there is no other distinguishing mechanism, the policy can pick the candidate(pusher) to abort
     loserMTR = TxnAbortDBConflictPolicy.pickLoser(targetMTR, candidateMTR)
     abortTransaction(loserMTR)
     return TxnAbortMessage(loserMTR)